contractza/ELEC5305_PROJECT_qz/README.md

 model input: magnitude spectrogram of mixed speech
-output: time-frequency masks for each speaker multiply the predicted mask with the mixed speech and then reconstruct the separated speech through ISTFT.
+output: time-frequency masks for each speaker multiply the predicted mask with the mixed speech and then reconstruct the separated speech through ISTFT. loss function: SDR/MSE

 ## except result
+Realize the separation of voices between two speakers, the result is better than ICA baseline

 ## dataset: